lucasresck/lucasresck/README.md

 ### Hi there 👋

-I'm a BSc in Applied Mathematics who codes.
+I'm a Bachelor in Applied Mathematics who codes.

 Currently, I do research in the [Visual Data Science Lab research group](https://github.com/visual-ds).
 My main contribution occurs in the areas of Machine Learning, Data Science, and Natural Language Processing.